deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17250/index.md

 ![](figures/figures_8_0.png)

-> 🔼 The figure shows a breakdown of the JMMMU dataset, illustrating the number of questions and images included in its culture-agnostic and culture-specific subsets, and highlighting its size and scope compared to existing benchmarks.
+> 🔼 The figure shows a breakdown of the JMMMU dataset, illustrating the number of questions and images in each of its two subsets (culture-agnostic and culture-specific), highlighting its size and scope compared to existing benchmarks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the JMMMU dataset.
 JMMMU includes 720 culture-agnostic (translation-based) questions and 600 culture-specific (newly created) questions, totaling 1,320 questions, thus expanding the existing culture-aware Japanese benchmark (Inoue et al., 2024b) by over 10 times.
 JMMMU serves as a diagnostic tool for assessing both Japanese cultural understanding and culture-agnostic language understanding capability.